 As soon as you are able, call the police to report your accident.
 Let the dispatcher know the other driver has fled the accident scene and offer any details you have.

 When the police arrive, an accident report can be created.
 Obtain a copy or ask how to do so at a later time – this can be used to support a personal injury claim, if applicable.

 Hit and run drivers can face high fines, mandatory suspension of their license and even jail time.

 Seek Medical Care

-A skilled physician will perform a medical evaluation and other necessary tests or imaging to identify injuries sustained in the car accident.
+A skilled physician will perform a medical evaluation and other necessary tests or imaging to identify any personal injuries that may have been sustained in the car accident.
 They will also provide the treatment you need to help your condition improve.